-Not only does this Tandoori-Style Tofu taste delicious – spicy and moist – but the leftover marinade helps make an amazing sauce that can be ladled over the tofu, if desired, and over rice or potatoes.
+Not only does this Tandoori-Style Tofu by Rhea Parsons taste delicious – spicy and moist – but the leftover marinade helps make an amazing sauce that can be ladled over the tofu if desired, and over rice or potatoes.
 This is an amazing dish to serve at any festive dinner or even during the week.

 9. Eggplant Vindaloo

-This Eggplant and Mushroom Vindaloo is a medley of delicious flavors.
+This Eggplant and Mushroom Vindaloo by Pavani Nandula is a medley of delicious flavors.
 There are red onions and tomatoes, cinnamon and mustard seeds, and the balsamic vinegar gives the dish a mildly sweet and tangy flavor that goes great with the veggies.
 Serve with some rice to balance everything out.

 10. Cauliflower Rice Paper Samosas With Tangy Mint Chutney

-Move over deep-fried, potato-laden samosas – Rice Paper Samosas are here to stay!
-Rice paper bakes up like a dream – it’s crisp, thin, light and definitely samosa-worthy.
+Move over deep-fried, potato-laden samosas – Rice Paper Samosas by Sasha Gill are here to stay!
+Rice paper bakes up like a dream – it’s crisp, thin, light, and samosa-worthy.
 The traditional starchy potato filling is replaced by cauliflower, which is a uniquely lighter alternative.
-Dipping them in tangy mint chutney really seals the deal!
+Dipping them in tangy mint chutney seals the deal!

 11. Sarson Ka Saag: Mixed Greens Curry

 A traditional Punjabi dish made from mixed greens and spices, Sarson Ka Saag is a must-make if you love curry.
 Although it’s made from greens, this curry is packed with flavor.
-Mustard greens, spinach, and more are cooked with spicy chilis, garlic, onion, ginger.
+Mustard greens, spinach, and more are cooked with spicy chilis, garlic, onion, and ginger.
 Then, it’s topped with onion tempered in spices and garlic.
-This comforting curry is perfect with brown rice and flatbread.
+This comforting curry by Jyothi Rajesh is perfect with brown rice and flatbread.

 12. Vegetable Bajji: Indian Tempura

-Vegetable bajji, colloquially known as Indian Tempura, are just thin slices of vegetables dipped in a crisp batter and deep-fried to golden brown perfection.
-These are superbly delicious, easy enough to whip up on a whim and a perfect way to use up leftover pieces of vegetables that are too little to make anything else out of.
+Vegetable bhaji, colloquially known as Indian Tempura, are just thin slices of vegetables dipped in a crisp batter and deep-fried to golden brown perfection.
+This recipe by Tina Dawson is superbly delicious, easy enough to whip up on a whim, and a perfect way to use up leftover pieces of vegetables that are too little to make anything else out of.
 The batter is a mixture of chickpea flour and rice flour with the optional addition of baking soda, which gives it that amazing crispiness.